Maryland Route 16: Dorchester County

 MD 16 begins on Taylors Island a short distance west of the bridge over Slaughter Creek to the mainland.
 The roadway continues west as county-maintained Hoopers Neck Road, which provides access to the historic Ridgeton Farm, Grace Episcopal Church Complex, and Bethlehem Methodist Episcopal Church.
 MD 16 heads northeast from the island as two-lane undivided Taylors Island Road.
 The state highway crosses Parsons Creek and passes through the hamlets of Madison and Woolford on its way to the town of Church Creek, where MD 16 intersects MD 335 (Golden Hill Road).
 A park and ride lot is located south of this intersection.
 MD 16 continues northeast as Church Creek Road toward Cambridge, where the state highway intersects MD 341 (Race Street), which is the old alignment of MD 16, just beyond Cambridge-South Dorchester High School along the southern edge of the city.
-MD 16 continues east and meets Woods Road at a roundabout before it curves north and crosses the Seaford Line of the Maryland and Delaware Railroad at-grade before coming to US 50 (Ocean Gateway).
+MD 16 continues east and meets Woods Road at a roundabout before it curves north and crosses the Seaford Line of the Maryland and Delaware Railroad at-grade prior to an intersection with US 50 (Ocean Gateway).
 The state highway joins US 50 in a concurrency along the four-lane divided highway.
 US 50 and MD 16 intersect Bucktown Road, which leads southeast to Cambridge-Dorchester Airport, and both ends of MD 750 (Old Route 50) before reaching the eastern end of the concurrency in the community of Whitehall, also known as Mount Holly.

 MD 16 heads northeast from US 50 as two-lane undivided Mount Holly Road.
 As the state highway approaches East New Market, the western terminus of MD 14 (Secretary Road) heads north toward Secretary and MD 392 (East New Market Bypass) heads northeast toward Hurlock.
 MD 16 turns north into the town, where the highway passes through the East New Market Historic District as Main Street.
 The state highway intersects MD 14 (Railroad Avenue) before leaving town as East New Market Ellwood Road.
 MD 16 crosses the Warwick River and Cabin Creek before meeting MD 331 (Waddells Corner Road) at Waddells Corner.
 MD 16 joins MD 331 in a concurrency that crosses Gravel Creek and passes Beulah Road, the old alignment of MD 16 and MD 331 through Ellwood.
 After an at-grade crossing of the Preston Branch of the Seaford Line of the Maryland and Delaware Railroad, the two state highways intersect MD 318 (Preston Road) and continue northwest as Preston Road, which passes near the Jacob and Hannah Leverton House before crossing Hunting Creek into Caroline County.